Audio/MIDI multitrack recording software

 VST Instrument Plugins

-A VST Instrument (or VSTi) is a VST Plugin that can convert MIDI events to audio.
+A VST Instrument (or VSTi) is a VST Plugin that can convert MIDI messages to audio.
 You can select a VST Instrument by clicking the instrument slot's down arrow.
 The VST Instrument plugins appear in the list's Plugins section.

 MIDI 2.0 / MPE

-VST3 instruments that support VST3 note expression receive per-note Pitch Bend, Volume, Pan, Expression, Brightness and Vibrato Depth.
+VST3 instruments that support VST3 note expression receive per-note Pitch Bend, Volume, Pan, Expression, Brightness, and Vibrato Depth.
 Poly Aftertouch is sent as well.
 VST3 instruments that don't support note expression will receive MPE just like VST2 plugins (see below).

 A VST3 plugin that generates MIDI output can use note expression to send per-note controls.